Who is favored to win the 2024 Super Bowl, and which team is the underdog?

 How accurate have Super Bowl predictions been in the past?

 In Vegas, the moniker is the house always wins, and that also applies to the Super Bowl.
-According to the betting data site Covers, since 1991, Nevada sportsbooks have only lost money on the Super Bowl twice.
+According to the betting data site Covers, since 1991, Nevada sportsbooks have only lost money on the Super Bowl twice in its history..
 The first instance occurred in 1995, when the Niners crushed the then-San Diego Chargers 49-26.
 The second famously occurred in 2008, when Eli Manning's New York Giants upset Tom Brady's heavily-favored New England Patriots, thwarting their efforts to complete a perfect 19-0 season.

 Every year, EA Sports runs a simulation of the Super Bowl on its popular Madden video game.
 In last year's simulation, the Philadelphia Eagles defeated the Chiefs 31-17, but that was far off the actual result, in which the Chiefs won a 38-35 nailbiter.